Do You Know What Happened to the Classic Camera Brands?

 The Leica organisation was founded in 1869.
 Originally called ‘Leitz’, the company became known as ‘Leica’ due to the growing fame of the trademarked name.
 The company blossomed during world war two, achieving significant fame amongst enthusiasts and professionals alike.
 Many of the most iconic images throughout history have been captured on a Leica camera, for instance, the famous portrait image of Che Guevara.

-Find More Related Posts 4 Camera Tripods To Steady Your Shot
+Find More Related Posts How To Get the Best Photoshoots with Your Baby

 Leica has developed significantly and managed to navigate a way through the digital revolution by focusing primarily on the professional market.
 Current models of camera are sold at an entry level price of £1,075 and a peak price of £16,500.
 The brand is very much a luxury brand in the industry, with great focus being placed on the technical process of manufacture.